theory/pgenv/README.md

 ### pgenv check

 Checks the list of commands required to download and build PostgreSQL.
 Prints a result for each, with either the path to the command or an error reporting that the command was not found.

 ### pgenv help

 Outputs a brief usage statement and summary of available commands, like the following:

+    $ pgenv help
     Usage: pgenv <command> [<args>]

     The pgenv commands are: